-On the following page, tap the “Protected person” option.
+On the following page, tap the “Person to be protected” option.

 On the next page, scroll through the list of categories to select for blocking on this device.
 A category is blocked if the switch next to it is coloured red (as opposed to a greyed switch, signifying a category that is not blocked).
 If you would like to read details regarding what kind of content falls under a category, tap the three-dots menu at the upper-right corner, then tap the “Show descriptions” option.
 Once you have finished selecting categories, tap the Next button.

-Enter the PIN code you previously set (ignore the “Start protection” option), then tap the “Get protected” button.
+Enter the PIN code you set previously (you can ignore the “Start protection” option), then tap the “Get protected” button.
 This device is now protected, but there’s still a little more we need to do for the best experience.

 Step 4: Finalise protection

-If this device runs Android 9 or newer, you should enable Private DNS mode.
-This feature tells the device to smartly enforce Safe Surfer protection by using a special link that talks with our servers.
+Most Android devices support a device feature called Private DNS.
+This mode tells the device to smartly enforce Safe Surfer protection by using a special link that talks with our servers.
 Not only does this enable us to significantly enhance the stability of protection, but it even encrypts background search requests for better online privacy!

 If this device doesn’t run Android 9 or newer, you won’t see a checkbox to enable Private DNS.
 Simply go through the checklist as presented for the older automatic start installation method.

-Tap the “Private DNS provider hostname” option.
+Inside the Private DNS menu, tap the “Private DNS provider hostname” option.
 Long press the textbox, then release to make the context menu appear.
-Tap the Paste option to insert the link, then tap Save.
-A successful installation should look as below, with the link appearing as the description of the Private DNS submenu.
+Tap the Paste option to insert the link, then tap the Save button.
+A successful installation should look as shown below, with the link appearing under the Private DNS menu title.
 Once you have done this, navigate back several times to return to the Safe Surfer app.

-Tap the “Installed apps” submenu.
+Tap the “Installed apps” menu.
 Tap the listing labelled “Safe Surfer”.
-Tap the switch inside the bubble labelled “Off” (ignore the switch inside the bubble labelled “Safe Surfer shortcut”).
+Tap the switch inside the bubble labelled “Off” (you can ignore the switch inside the bubble labelled “Safe Surfer shortcut”).